age2pierre/gh-star-troopers/README.md

 - [ ] Use firestore REST API to minimze bundle size
 - [ ] Make use of parcel dynamic imports to reduce time to first render
 - [ ] Find the right jest config to not be in conflict with parcel/TS/lodash tree shaking (aka scope-hoisting)
+- [ ] Filter by team stargazer and order by most recently added

 ## License